mongodb/docs/source/includes/possibleValues-api-measurements-host.rst

        - ``AVG_WRITE_EXECUTION_TIME``
        - ``AVG_COMMAND_EXECUTION_TIME``

-     - The average execution time in milliseconds per read, write, or command operation over the selected time period.
+     - Available to hosts running MongoDB v3.4+.
+The average execution time in milliseconds per read, write, or command operation over the selected time period.
 These measurements are found on the host's ``Operation Execution Times`` chart.
 To view the chart, see :ref:`access-host-statistics`.